bogoli/-folio/logistics/speakers.md

 We'd love to feature a link to your presentation slides, demo, git repository, etc. on the JupyterDay in the Triangle website.
 If you're comfortable using git, feel free to submit a pull request linking your talk title on the information page to your materials.
 If you're not a regular git user, just let us know and we'll help link your presentation.

+[https://github.com/libcce/TriangleJupyter/blob/master/information.md](https://github.com/libcce/TriangleJupyter/blob/master/information.md) is the file to modify.
+Find your talk title and turn it into a link.

 ### Getting help on-site

 Feel free to approach anyone wearing a badge that says STAFF for assistance throughout the day.
 Even if they can't help you, they should be able to point you to someone who can.